|

 LEVI:

-son of Alphaeus, from Hebrew Lewi,
+of the son of Alphaeus, a

-Nickname for Hungarian Levente, possibly meaning "governor,
+Short form of Hungarian Levente, possibly meaning "governor,

 guide."